tkw1536/sip/macros/docs/inspector.md

 The SIP project is entirely open source and it's source code can be found on GitHub [^4].

 **Even though you may inspect the source code to your heart's content, SIP (currently) does not have a license.
-This means that you may not publicly perform, create derivative works of or distribute this code (except for what is explicitly permitted by Section 5 of GitHub terms of service).
+This means that you may not publicly perform, create derivative works of or distribute this code .
 In particular you are not granted a license to use this code to create visualizations of your own pathbuilders.**

 This app makes use of several JavaScript libraries.
 Some of these require that attribution is given to their authors.
 You can look at these notices below.